Why Choose BU CFA?

 Facilities that fuel your ambition.

-We have 119 brand new, sound-proofed, environmentally-controlled music practice rooms (more than any music school in Boston), 6 on-campus art galleries, 1 top-notch printmaking facility (we think it’s the best in Boston), 2 performances each year at Boston’s Symphony Hall, and several theatre performance venues including a brand-new theatre center planned along Commonwealth Ave which will include a 250-seat studio theatre and design and production facilities.
+We have 119 brand new, sound-proofed, environmentally-controlled music practice rooms (more than any music school in Boston), 6 on-campus art galleries, 1 top-notch printmaking facility (we think it’s the best in Boston), 2 performances each year at Boston’s Symphony Hall, and several theatre performance venues including the award-winning and LEED Silver certified dramatic arts complex, BU’s Joan & Edgar Booth Theatre, which includes a 250-seat studio theatre and design and production facilities.

 As a tight-knit community, CFA forms the artistic heart of BU, centered within a thriving university in a cosmopolitan city.
 CFA produces more than 500 performances and exhibits each year.
 And with free admission to the BSO and the Museum of Fine Arts, inspiration is never more than a few steps away.

 Learn with (and from) a global community.

 CFA is committed to being a microcosm of the art world, striving to provide students with a diverse environment and ample perspective.
 Our students come from every corner of the globe, representing every continent (well, except Antarctica) and dozens of countries including Ireland, Israel, Brazil, Korea, Mexico, China, Japan, Iran, Barbados, Australia, France, Afghanistan, Germany, Lebanon, Serbia, Poland, Hungary, Portugal, Uganda, Greece, Saudi Arabia, Egypt, Thailand, and New Zealand.